Ada Comstock: Personal life

 A week after her retirement from Radcliffe in 1943, Comstock married Yale professor emeritus Wallace Notestein.
 They had met in Minnesota decades before, but Comstock had focused on her academic career, as her father wished.
 Neither had married in the intervening years.
 Notestein died in 1969.

 Death

 Ada Comstock Notestein died of congestive heart failure at her home in New Haven, Connecticut, on December 12, 1973.

 Legacy

 The largest collection of her papers, the Ada Louise Comstock Papers, 1897–1950, are housed at the Smith College Archives.

-Comstock's name has been honored with buildings on college and university campuses, including Comstock Hall at the University of Minnesota, Comstock Hall in the Radcliffe Quad, and Comstock House residence hall at Smith College.
-Her full name has also been used for the title of Smith college's program for non-traditional students, as well as for a lecture series.
+Comstock has been honored with named buildings on college and university campuses, including Comstock Hall at the University of Minnesota, Comstock Hall in the Radcliffe Quad, and Comstock House residence hall at Smith College.
+She is also the namesake of Smith College's Ada Comstock Scholars Program, a transfer program for students who are not of a traditional college age.
+Smith College hosts a lecture series named for her as well.

 Her childhood home is maintained as a historic site by the City of Moorhead and the Minnesota Historical Society.